junikimm717/fls-assignment-public/busybox/README.md

 You also need to make sure you generate a proper initramfs cpio image at `$DIST/archive.cpio.gz`.

+Please feel free to write **additional scripts** to automate any other tasks (clearing build artifacts, running qemu, etc.) that you would like automated.

 Some hints:

 1. Debian uses glibc.
 Our busybox may not use this c library.
 Make sure to